Boot Up & Power Management

 Sounds | Meaning |

-2 quick beeps upon powering | Scanner components are ready |
+2 quick beeps | Scanner components are ready |

-3 quick beeps upon powering | Bluetooth is ready |
+3 quick beeps | Bluetooth is ready |

-2 tone-increasing pitches | Power on |
+2 tone-increasing pitches | Power On |

-2 tone-decreasing pitches | Power off |
+2 tone-decreasing pitches | Power Off |

 1 beep every few seconds | Battery is critically low |